KaoWenChung/MovieList/README.md

 - Singleton pattern (Spinner)

 ## To-Do list of features and time I need:
-- [ ] Adding extra protection with Face Id or Touch Id - 2 hour
+- [ ] Implement Face Id or Touch Id to login - 2 hour